ejdostal/elist_analysis/README.md

 **TechHub’s sales performance from October through March followed a consistent annual cycle** marked by a pre-holiday pullback, peak-season surge, and post-holiday slowdown, with March often signaling the start of recovery.
 This 6-month arc repeated across 2019–2022, with a few notable exceptions that reflect broader market disruptions.

-The cycle typically began with a sharp decline in **October** — averaging a -28% decrease in sales growth and -29% decrease in order growth, the lowest average sales of any month — suggesting that consumers tend to deliberately hold back spending ahead the holiday season.
+- **October** - The cycle typically began with a sharp decline in October— averaging a -28% decrease in sales growth and -29% decrease in order growth, the lowest average sales of any month — suggesting that consumers tend to deliberately hold back spending ahead the holiday season.

-This dip was consistently followed by a two-month surge in November and December, with **November** showing highest average order growth (+24%) and **December** delivering highest average sales growth (+23%), typically supported by modest average AOV gains (+2%).* These patterns point to a shift from high-volume purchases in November to higher total spend in December, likely driven by last-minute, higher-value gifts.
+- **November, December** - This dip was consistently followed by a two-month surge in November and December, with November showing highest average order growth (+24%) and December delivering highest average sales growth (+23%), typically supported by modest average AOV gains (+2%).* These patterns point to a shift from high-volume purchases in November to higher total spend in December, likely driven by last-minute, higher-value gifts.

-**January** and **February** typically saw a post-holiday downturn in both sales and order growth, consistent with seasonal fatigue and reduced demand. **March** generally marked the beginning of recovery, with sales trends gradually rebounding.
+- **January, February** - January and February typically saw a post-holiday downturn in both sales and order growth, consistent with seasonal fatigue and reduced demand.

+- **March** - March generally marked the beginning of recovery, with sales trends gradually rebounding.
 However, 2020 disrupted this pattern entirely:
   - January 2020 saw flat sales growth (0%),
   - February 2020 posted a 4% increase, and
   - March 2020 experienced a 50% surge, the highest monthly sales growth across all four years, driven by the initial pandemic wave and a rapid pivot to online purchasing.

 ### Product Performance